Fully integrating hardware, software, and data

 In addition to stressing the importance of social distancing and handwashing to fight COVID-19, businesses can improve air quality by properly installing and maintaining existing air filtration systems.
 Approximately 75% of the air in the office is recirculated and filtered indoor air.
 As a result, air filtration systems and humidity controls are top of mind for building management and companies.

 We provide wireless sensors which are integrated with existing Heating Venting and Cooling (HVAC) system to track effective functioning of UV lights installation in ducts.
 These control sensors on HVAC is also used by our autonomous sanitizing robots to turn off the HVAC automatically when these robots are dispatched to the workplaces and turns on the HVAC when robots completed the routine sanitization.
 We facilitate the compliance with American HVAC engineers and CDC guidelines and recommend system upgrades include supplying clean air to susceptible occupants, containing contaminated air and/or exhausting it outdoors, diluting the air in space with clean and filtered outdoor air, and cleaning the air within a room.

-We implement full-stack artificial intelligence (AI) systems for enterprise use cases in multiple industries.
+We are recognized for addressing artificial intelligence (AI) holistically across multiple industry use cases.
 It means equipping enterprises and machines with full systems, not components, with new AI centric capabilities.
 Both hardware and software combined is recognized as a single product architecture in its own right.
 We implement an adaptive testing framework for AI systems to self-correct faults and ensure reliability under various unanticipated circumstances.
 Advanced machine learning techniques in the form of evolutionary algorithms and reinforcement learning are applied to learn the minimal number of faults that cause minimal or failed behavior of an autonomous system which is under the control of autonomy software.